VivyBnuuy/fem-chat-app-css-illustration/README.md

 - I'm pretty sure I'm misunderstanding how BEM works - My class names got pretty long and I feel like I should've had multiple blocks within the grid block instead of the way I did it.

 # The End
 Thanks for checking out my solution to this challenge!
-If you have any feedback, I would love if you reached out to me or left a comment on my <a href="https://www.frontendmentor.io/solutions/chat-app-css-illustration-sassscss-bem-css-grid-VEWQxD4YNV" target="_blank">solution page</a> - I'm always looking to improve!
+If you have any feedback, I would love if you reached out to me or opened an issue if there's anything that needs fixing; I'm always looking to improve!

 Happy coding!